 Six Workout Stations – the MWM-988 combines six exercise stations: the chest press, pec fly, high-pulley, low-pulley, and leg developer stations as well as a preacher pad that adds several exercise options for your arm muscles, body overall.

-Weights and Resistance – this machine utilizes weight stacks to determine resistance levels.
-It can handle up to 200 lbs of resistance, and it comes with a 150 lb weight stack.
+Weights and Resistance – this machine utilizes weight stacks to determine levels.
+It can handle up to 200 lbs of resist, and it comes with a 150 lb weight stack.

-- It can handle up to 200 lbs of resistance
+- It can handle up to 200 lbs of resist

 - The stacking weight system is ideal for beginner bodybuilders who want to push their limits